 Our consultants develop specific workshops at the request of individual departments.
 A few of the cases we have helped with are described below:

-- Facilitating Microteachings: A departmental pedagogy instructor wanted a facilitator from CITL to conduct microteachings (5 minute lessons given to a group of peers).
-The consultant came to the preceding class and described what microteachings were and how they would be conducted, and what the students needed to prepare for the assignment.
-The following week the class split into several groups, with the instructor and several consultants serving as facilitators for the peer review exercise.
-Students reported it was one of the most useful exercises of the semester.
+- Facilitating Microteachings: A departmental pedagogy instructor wanted a facilitator from CITL to conduct microteachings (five-minute lessons given to a group of peers).
+The consultant came to the preceding class and described what microteachings were and how they would be conducted, as well as what the students needed to prepare for the assignment.
+The following week, the class split into several groups, with the instructor and several consultants serving as facilitators for the peer review exercise.
+Students reported that it was one of the most useful exercises of the semester.

-- Learning more about Discussion: A group of faculty from a particular department wanted to learn more about current discussion methods, and invited a CITL consultant to present a workshop during a faculty luncheon.
-When the consultant presented the workshop, it sparked a lively and useful conversation among the faculty as to their teaching styles.
+- Learning More About Discussion: A group of faculty from a particular department wanted to learn more about current discussion methods and invited a CITL consultant to present a workshop during a faculty luncheon.
+When the consultant presented the workshop, it sparked a lively and useful conversation among the faculty about their teaching styles.